 One of the most important things to remember about your new doors is that they need to be sealed prior to painting – no matter if they are interior or exterior products.
 That means your new entryway is only as good as its door seal!

-We try to stress this to all Hume customers but sadly we see far too many DIYers miss this crucial step.
-Sometimes people forget to seal their doors due to a rushed build or project and others simply aren’t aware of the need to seal every surface of any new door – all four sides and both faces.
-Even products like our Pre Hung Interior need to be sealed before installation.
+We try to stress this to all Hume customers.
+But sadly we see far too many DIYers miss this crucial step.
+Sometimes people forget to seal their doors due to a rushed build or project.
+And others simply aren’t aware of the need to seal every surface of any new door – all four sides and both faces.
+Even products like our Pre Hung Interior need sealing before installation.

 Why seal your new door?

-Our products are made with natural timber, a material greatly affected by moisture, extreme weather and changes in the environment.
-Neglecting to seal your new door leaves it open to the possibility of cracking, warping or even rotting.
+All of our products use natural timber.
+This is a material greatly affected by moisture, extreme weather and changes in the environment.
+So neglecting to seal your new door leaves it open to the possibility of cracking, warping or even rotting.

-An unsealed door stands no chance against the elements and is almost guaranteed a short lifespan.
+An unsealed door stands no chance against the elements.
+And you’re almost guaranteeing it a short lifespan if you don’t seal it!
 Trials have shown timber primed and protected by the method laid out in the distributor’s instructions outlast and perform better than those sealed inadequately.

-Doors that have been sealed or primed also tend to hold on to their paint or stain better, ensuring your product stays looking great and you get value for money from your paint!
+Doors that have been sealed or primed also tend to hold on to their paint or stain better.
+This means your product stays looking great.
+So you get value for money from your paint!